network-science-lab/infmax-simulator-icm-mln/README.md

 To run experiments, execute `run_experiments.py` and provide the appropriate CLI arguments, such as a path to the configuration file.
 See examples in `scripts/configs` for inspiration.
-The pipeline has two modes defined under the `run:experiment_type` field.
+The pipeline has three modes defined under the `run:experiment_type` field.

 ### Generating a dataset